 Federal Student Loan Forgiveness

-Public libraries and schools across the nation are experiencing a dire shortage of librarians, as an alarming number of librarians are reaching the age of retirement.
+Public, school, and academic libraries across the nation face a great deal of turnover in their senior librarian positions, as a significant number of librarians reach the age of retirement.
 Some facts:

 - Libraries employ around 367,000 librarians and other professionals, paraprofessionals, clerical and technical personnel nationwide and technical personnel nationwide.